 Diarrhea-frequent loose and watery stools-can sometimes occur on a home tube feeding program.

 - Medication side effects

 - Formula is too cold

 - Feeding pump rate is too high

 - No fiber, or not enough fiber, in your formula

-- Formula is being fed too fast by syringe or gravity feeding

-- Formula may be spoiled or contaminated by bacteria

-- Formula intolerance

 Because emotions can affect digestion, try to relax during the feeding.